Jakub Moder

-Jakub Piotr Moder ([ˈjakup 'pʲɔtr ˈmɔdɛr]; born 7 April 1999) is a Polish professional footballer who plays as a midfielder for Premier League club Brighton & Hove Albion and the Poland national team.
-Moder previously played for Lech Poznań.
+Jakub Piotr Moder ([ˈjakup 'pʲɔtr ˈmɔdɛr]; born 7 April 1999) is a Polish professional footballer who plays as a midfielder for Eredivisie club Feyenoord and the Poland national team.

 Club career

 Early career

 Moder was born in Szczecinek.
 He began his steps towards becoming a footballer at Fortuna Wieleń, and in 2011, he joined Warta Poznań as an academy player.

 Lech Poznań

 In 2014, Moder joined Lech Poznań's academy, and was promoted to the reserve team in 2016.
 On 2 April 2018, he made his first team debut for Lech Poznań in a 1–3 win away against Wisła Kraków, coming on as a substitute.

 Odra Opole (loan)

 On 18 June 2018, Moder was loaned to I liga side Odra Opole.

 2019–20 season

 After returning from his loan spell at Odra Opole, Moder extended his contract with Lech Poznań until 2023, and quickly became a regular starter under Dariusz Żuraw.
 He got his first assist for Lech Poznań in a 3–1 away win against Górnik Zabrze, and in February 2020, he scored his first goal for 'Kolejorz' in a 3–0 home win against Raków Częstochowa.
 On 20 June 2020, Moder scored a free-kick from outside the box to help Lech defeat Piast Gliwice in a 2–0 away win.
 He was voted as the Best Youth Player of the month in Ekstraklasa for June 2020.
-Moder was an important player for Lech Poznań in the 2019–20 season, helping 'Kolejorz' finish the season in second place.